tlelacheur/MrLashMaths/content/year9/probability/lesson3.md

-* Usually the cardinality (size) of each subset demonstrated on a Venn diagram is written inside the corresponding region.
+* Usually, the cardinality (size) of each subset demonstrated on a Venn diagram is written inside the corresponding region.

   ```math
 ||{"id":1208947025257}||

 <br>

 ```